FarajiMohammad/UOK-LaTeX-Thesis/README.md

 * `TASVIR-en.tex`: Insert the English cover page with the green background.
 * `TASVIR-fa.tex`: Insert the Persian cover page with the green background.

-⚠️ *Most users won't need to modify the TASVIR files unless required for submission or printing.*

----

 ## 📄 Main LaTeX Files

 * **`Mohammad.tex`**